nwheels-io/NWheels/README.md

 NWheels is aimed to have the following characteristics:

-- **A-to-Z response to common demands**
+#### A-to-Z response to common demand
   - one framework that covers all application layers and tiers: projects are not left to sweat over gluing multiple 3rd-party building blocks together
   - ready answers to common requirements and concerns, ranging from basic features like authorization, to advanced scenarios like elastic scalability
-  - built-in support for DevOps procedures and easy integration with application lifecycle management
+  - built-in support for DevOps procedures, automation of clouds, and easy integration with application lifecycle management

-- **Get more for doing less**.
-For instance:
+#### Get significantly more for doing much less

-  - scaffold an empty application - and get continuous integration and deployment procedures working right away, installing  and monitoring production-ready builds, where the only piece that is missing, is the unique features of your application.
+  - scaffold a new application - and have it automatically built, deployed, and monitored on cloud or on premises environments, where the only piece that is missing, is the unique features you are going to develop.
   - code domain model, logic, and conceptual UI - and get whole layers such as UI apps, data persistence, and REST/backend APIs, automatically implemented by conventions.
   - use Information Security building block domain - and get user account management, authentication, and common user stories such as  'confirm email' and 'change password', out of the box.
   - define access control rules for different user profiles - and have them transparently enforced through all application layers, including access to both operations and data.
   - define semantic logging messages - and get automatic metric collection, thresholds, circuit breakers, and alerts.

-- **Proven architectures, approaches, and patterns, for dramatically less effort on your side**.
-To name a few:
+#### Proven architectures, approaches, and patterns, for dramatically less effort on your side
   - micro-services
   - hexagonal architecture
   - domain-driven design

-- **Innovative approaches**
+#### Innovative approaches
-  - prefer convention over implementation - automatic implementation of abstractions by pipelines of pluggable conventions
+  - convention over implementation - transparent implementation of abstractions by pipelines of pluggable conventions - an approach, which eliminates majority of repetitive mechanical code from your codebase.
-  - layered customization - multiple reusable orthogonal adaptations, which extend or alter domain model, logic, and conceptual UI, are plugged into customer-specific configurations
+  - layered unobtrusive customization - multiple reusable orthogonal adaptations are stacked on top of white-label version.
+Plugged into customer-specific configurations, the adaptations extend and alter domain model, logic, and conceptual UI, while the white-label version remains unchanged.
   - late compilation - model-based components are late-compiled against customized models and concrete technology stacks
   - building block domains - adaptive and reusable models, logic, and conceptual UI parts for common domains, such as e-commerce, CRM, booking, accounting.

-- **Platform at your service**
+#### Platform at your service
   - communication endpoints, backend APIs, messaging, workflows, scheduled jobs, and more
   - elastic on-demand scalability and failover redundancy
   - cloud, hybrid, and on-premise deployments
   - no need to depend on cloud vendor PaaS - no vendor lock-in

-- **Ready DevOps/ALM toolchain**
+#### Ready DevOps/ALM toolchain
   - automated deployment to dev boxes and test/prod environments on premise, hybrid, and on cloud
   - runtime health monitoring, metric collection, and tools for production intelligence
   - continuous deployment and continuous integration with optional developer git flow, personal builds, and gated commits